varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 ![Build Package](images/bfx-ssis-src-stg-psa-BuildPackage.png)

-This will create a dtproj which can be opened for debugging in your target Visual Studio version.
+This will create a .dtproj which can be opened for debugging in your target Visual Studio version.

 ### Test deployment of database artifacts through the SSDT project